 Trim the seam to 3/8 inch (1cm) and fold the bias over to the OUTSIDE.
 Pin and then stitch it in place.

 Fold it up and you are all ready to add your brushes or pens!
-Hope you enjoyed this DIY makeup brush roll tutorial.
+I hope you enjoyed this DIY makeup brush holder roll tutorial.

 More Articles on Sewing Bags